Newbie-W/JavaBasicProjects/README.md

 # JavaBasicProjects
-This is the result project of my study.<br>
+This is the result of my Java study.<br>
 Use java 1.7 and the software Eclipse.<br>

 -----